Huffington Post Talks On-Demand Economy with Spiffy CEO Scot Wingo

 Written by Grayson Leverenz

-Grayson Leverenz is Spiffy’s Chief Marketing Officer.
+Grayson Leverenz was Spiffy’s CMO from 2016-2024.
 When she’s not spreading happiness and clean cars from coast to coast, she usually can be found playing video games with her family.